settlemint/docs/docs/using-platform/11_middleware.md

 ### Define and deploy a subgraph

-Navigate to the **smart contract set** that you connected to the middleware, go the **details** and open the **IDE**.
+Navigate to the **smart contract set** which you want to index, go the **details** and open the **IDE**.
 Here you will define the subgraph to set the indexing specifications, and deploy it so it can be loaded into the middleware.
+There are instructions included in the IDE to help you.

 #### Subgraph raw configuration